 Flyboards cost somewhere in the range of $4000–$6000 for a complete kit.
 The price varies depending on which brand and options you spring for.
 You’ll need a jetski and lifejackets to get started, and maybe some optional accessories that you might consider.

-Flyboards are complicated marvels of engineering, and they only hit the market about 10 years ago.
+Flyboards are complicated marvels of engineering, and they only hit the market about 10 years ago (read 7 Dangers of Flyboarding for more info).
 There are certainly cheaper watersports out there.
 But if you want to be the coolest person on the lake, you’ll have to open your wallet.
 Here’s a breakdown of how to approach the various options in a flyboard purchase.

 What Do Different Flyboard Models Cost?